wolfdancer/rackspace-how-to/content/rackspace-monitoring/introduction-to-agent-health-monitoring.md

 The Agent Health Monitoring feature is initially offered at Limited Availability (LA).
-If you are interested in using this feature, submit a ticket to express your interest for this feature.
+If you are interested in using this feature, submit a support ticket to express your interest for this feature.
 The Rackspace Monitoring team will contact you with detailed information.